 When I was 7 years old, Aunt Hazel came back from a trip to Japan with an exquisite child-sized kimono of aqua silk woven with pink and silver Chrysanthemums.
-The moment I pulled that kimono from it’s box, and my heart skipped a beat or two, and immediately Japan became the first destination on my bucket list.
-Of course, no one called it a bucket list in 1968 but that is what is was.
+The moment I pulled that kimono from it’s box, my heart skipped a beat or two and Japan immediately became the first destination on my bucket list.
+Of course, no one called it a bucket list in 1968 but that is exactly what is was.

 During my junior year, in the middle of a Saturday night, the fire alarm went off.
 Dorm residents filed out into the chilly night.
 In the crowd were a few men all wearing women’s terry cloth robes and looking at their feet.
 Then, out came Rom wearing The Aqua Kimono.
 A round of applause went up all around.
 I remember him laughing with everyone else.
 Now you know just one of the reasons I married him.